Many Probus Clubs up and down the country recap the previous weeks talk before introducing the visiting speaker.

 Rotherham Probus are always keen to try news initiatives to engage its membership.
-What is probabily a worlds first, Rotherham Probus have introduced an original concept of writting and creating original songs representing past talks!
+What is probabily a worlds first, Rotherham Probus have introduced an original concept of writing and creating original songs representing past talks!

 This new concept has been fully embrased with members actively engaged through tapping toes and mouthing and singing along with the song as the lryics are presented along with each song.